 Clean rubber heel marks from kitchen linoleum with a moist cloth dabbed in floor wax.
 The marks come up and don't leave a dull spot.

-We had these terrible scuff marks on our vinyl flooring and no mater how many times we moped and scrubbed the area, nothing ever made the scuff marks go away.
+We had these terrible scuff marks on our vinyl flooring and no matter how many times we mopped and scrubbed the area, nothing ever made the scuff marks go away.
 A friend of ours shared this tip with us and it worked like magic!

 As a custodian, I use a tennis ball attached to a broom handle.
 A little rub and the black mark is gone.

 You know those black heel marks on the tile or linoleum?
 Or those stickers that won't come off with soap and water?